xebialabs-community/xld-flyway-plugin/README.md

     * outOfOrder        - `boolean` 			- Allows migrations to be run "out of order".
 																						If you already have versions 1 and 3 applied, and now a version 2 is found, it will be applied too instead of being ignored.
     * validateOnMigrate - `boolean` 			- Whether to automatically call validate or not when running migrate.
+    * When using Java based migrations, the java classes need to be in a jar with name `db.jar` and under the folder artifact.